Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

  ## Things to do to prepare for your test.

  - MAKE SURE YOU ARE DRIVING DAILY.
+You should be very comfortable behind the wheel.
+ - Drive to practice your driving.
+Not just to go to the same place you always go.
+Example: school
  - Make Sure to practice your parking Consistantly.
 You should be able to park like a professional and not be nervous about it.
+ - Make sure that you can explain all the equipment to the examiner on the test.
+ - Play the Intersection Game with your co-driver
+ - Play the Sign Game with your co-driver
  -

 ## Checklist for Road test